 In past incarnations of Smaart, most notably SmaartLive v4 and v5, we incorporated control of 3rdparty DSP devices into the analyzer’s user interface.
-This integration provided an elegant tool for system engineers to directly adjust their systems as they were measuring them, and proved to be favorite feature with our users.
-Given when these device interfaces were first created (early to mid 2000’s), they were relatively simple in nature as were the devices they controlled.
-However, as the power of our industry’s control technology expanded, became more powerful, flexible and generally just cooler, it became impractical to represent and control the full capabilities of those devices and their intricate control environments as simple interfaces within the Smaart GUI.
+This integration provided an elegant tool for system engineers to adjust their systems as they were measuring them directly, and it proved to be a favorite feature with our users.
+When these device interfaces were first created (early to mid-2000s), they were relatively simple, as were the devices they controlled.
+However, as the power of our industry’s control technology expanded, became more powerful, flexible, and generally just cooler, it became impractical to represent and control the full capabilities of those devices and their complex control environments as simple interfaces within the Smaart GUI.

 The Smaart API (SAPI)

 The Smaart API represents the quickest and easiest way for developers to provide Smaart integration in their products.
-SAPI allows 3rd party applications (Clients) to query and issue basic commands to any operating copy of Smaart (Host) as well as request the output data of any of its running measurements.
-Access to, and use of Smaart’s API by 3rd party developers is provided without fee on request, and because SAPI is integrated into the program, any installation of Smaart can be enabled to act as a host via a simple checkbox in the programs options controls.
+SAPI allows 3rd party applications (Clients) to query and issue basic commands to any operating copy of Smaart (Host) and request the output data of any of its running measurements.
+Access to and use of Smaart’s API by 3rd party developers is provided without fee on request.
+Because SAPI is integrated into the program, any installation of Smaart can be enabled to act as a host via a simple checkbox in the program’s options controls.

-The primary use case for SAPI is to allow external applications to obtain measurement data from Smaart and plot it in their own environment.
-Smaart measurement engines run in real time and are capable of producing large amounts of data.
-This data is being sent over the wire and if transmitted in real time could easily swamp the local network.
-To alleviate these concerns SAPI uses a request/response paradigm.
+The primary use case for SAPI is to allow external applications to obtain measurement data from Smaart and plot it in their environment.
+Smaart measurement engines run in real-time and produce large amounts of data.
+This data is being sent over the wire and, if transmitted in real-time, could easily swamp the local network.
+To alleviate these concerns, SAPI uses a request/response paradigm.
 No data is served unless explicitly requested by a client.
-This allows clients to control the update speed and thus throttle how much data is being transmitted and how often.
+This allows clients to control the update speed and thus throttle how much information is being transmitted and how often.
 Note that Smaart will process data independently of the update speed of clients.
-Thus regardless of how often a client requests data, Smaart will continue to process data in real time.
+Therefore regardless of how often a client requests data, Smaart will continue to process data in real-time.

-One of the design requirements for SAPI was to be platform and language independent thereby enabling clients written in any language and running on any platform access to the API.
-To facilitate this requirement all communication with SAPI is done over a simple TCP/IP connection.
+One of the design requirements for SAPI was to be platform and language independent, enabling clients to write any on any platform to access language and run the API.
+All communication with SAPI is done over a simple TCP/IP connection to facilitate this requirement.

-Developers that are interested in obtaining a copy of the SAPI SDK (Software Development Kit) or for more information should contact email@example.com.
+For more information, developers interested in obtaining a copy of the SAPI SDK (Software Development Kit) should contact email@example.com.

 Our API is currently utilized in the control software for the following products*: